kuhnemann/pyplunet/README.md

 Pip install, import and start working.
 It really is as easy as that!

-- Implements all services and methods as per BM 10.8.3 (the latest version of ApiDocs available)
+- Implements all services and methods as per BM 10.8.3
 - Fully typed for validation and code completion support
 - Fully documented methods with complete content of the Plunet JavaDocs.

 <p align="right">(<a href="#top">back to top</a>)</p>

+### New in 0.11.0
+- Breaking: Dropped support for Python 3.9
+- Added debug mode for the client
+- Fixed type handling of status Enums, which had reverted to plain INTs.
+Methods taking status arguments now normalize input.

 ### New in 0.10.0
 - Updated models to match BM 10.8.3 (latest BM version to implement changes in DTOs)